 Once you've established a regular cleaning regimen, make sure to clean your precious metals carefully to prevent damage.
 There are several different ways that you can clean jewelry.

 A. Ultrasonic Cleaning

-B. All-Natural Soap + Soft Brush
+C. All-Natural Soap + Soft Brush

-For diamonds, a tiny brush with micro-fine cleansers and polymers in the bristles work like magic on diamonds and other precious stones to make them shine like new.
+A tiny brush with micro-fine cleansers and polymers in the bristles work like magic on diamonds and other precious stones to make them shine like new.
 Because diamonds are the hardest natural substance on earth, no amount of scrubbing, rubbing, wiping, brushing, or polishing can harm them.
 That is what makes diamonds so special.
 They are highly durable.

 D. Jewelry Polishing Cloths

 A jewelry cleaning cloth is a useful tool for polishing precious jewelry.
 You don't need to take your jewelry to the jeweler any more.
 However, there's a critical detail to bear in mind.
 Jewelry cleaning cloths are not washable.
 By washing polishing cloths, you will remove the pre-layered polishers (such as red rouge).You don't have to be concerned if your jewelry polishing cloths are filthy.
 You can continuously use the same jewelry polishing cloth until it becomes black.
 After using many times, when it gets overly black (completely covered), then it is time to replace it and purchase a new one.
 Washing jewelry polishing cloths is strongly discouraged.

 If you don't replace an overly black cleaning cloth for jewelry, it will hinder your cleaning efforts, leave a gray deposit behind and render a brilliant shine impossible to achieve.
 With most places charging around $5.00-$10.00 per piece, replacing a jewelry cleaning cloth is reasonably inexpensive.
 Plus, it is much less expensive than a professional jewelry cleaning, which can cost up to $100 per piece.